biati-digital/alfred-calculate-anything/README.md

 For Currency, Percentages and Units this workflow will only process the query if it begins with a digit and it has at least 3 characters, it's really fast.
 Time and VAT have a keyword because those are not often used.

 ## Changelog

+### 1.0.1
+- FIXED Decimal pints to display values correcly from currencies
+- FIXED currency conversions to base currency always displayed the $ symbol
+- FIXED currency conversions from base currency eur to EUR triggered error

 ### 1.0.0
 - Initial release